If you want a “where do I start” listing, I highly recommend the Where Do I Start page! Otherwise, here’s the whole list

 A Rosary of Stones and Thorns.
 Old school urban fantasy, from the beforetimes when narrators didn’t have to be snarky or sexy.
 An angel, demon, priest, and two teens try to stop the Apocalypse.
 Love, redemption, and feathers.

 The Twin Kingdoms books: Thief of Songs.
 A high fantasy romance novel, but with significant world-building.
 Asks what society would look like if there were literal extra human sexes.
-The leads in Thief are two composers, a hermaphrodite and a man, and there is a poly component with a true neuter human.
+The leads in Thief are two composers, a hermaphrodite and a man.
 Pastoral, low-conflict, and sweet.
-Book 2, Cantor for Pearls, features an asexual romance between a man and a neuter human, and continues the pastoral, low-conflict theme.
+Book 2, Cantor for Pearls, features a romance between a man and a neuter human, and continues the pastoral, low-conflict theme.
 These books ask you to imagine what relationships would be like if biology was wildly different from human norm.